selvaje/spatial-ecology-blog_old/wp-content/themes/alexis/readme.txt

 = 1.4.6 (2016)
 * Fix the_post_thumbnail_caption() error

+= 2.0 (2018)
+* Fix WordPress gallery
+* Update Font Awesome to v4.7.0
+* Make the theme compatible for WordPress 4.9.6

 == Copyrights/Licenses for Resources Used in this Theme ==

-Alexis WordPress theme is created by WPQA, https://wpqa.net (c) 2014 This theme is released & distributed under the terms of GNU GPL license v3.0
+Alexis WordPress theme is created by Yan Susanto, https://www.yansusanto.com (c) 2018 This theme is released & distributed under the terms of GNU GPL license v3.0

 /*!